roderickyu-gmail/llm-caller/README.md

 ## Getting Help
 - Read `AGENTS.md` for contributor guidelines.
-- See `com.xmb.llm.requester.core.common` for additional requester flavors and parsing examples.
+- See `com.hoocta.llm.requester.core.common` for additional requester flavors and parsing examples.
 - Issues and PRs should document the endpoint configuration you used and include screenshots or logs of new behaviours.